yeshua453/website/docs/controls/appbar.md

 ### `is_secondary`

 Whether this app bar is not being displayed at the top of the screen.

-Default value is `False`.
+Defaults to`False`.

 ### `leading`